-According to Jancis Robinson in the Oxford Companion to Wine, “oak is a hard, supple, watertight wood, which has the simple advantage over other wood types used for cooperage of displaying a natural affinity with wine…”.
-In other words, while you can make barrels out of many different types of wood, only oak barrels will positively influence wine.
+According to Jancis Robinson in the Oxford Companion to Wine, “oak is a hard, supple, watertight wood, which [displays] a natural affinity with wine…”.
+While you can make barrels out of many different types of wood, only oak barrels will positively influence wine.
 Within the oak family, there are hundreds of different species the genera of which are too numerous and complicated for a blog post.
 For winemaking, there are three kinds that are the most important: American white oak (Quercus alba), European oak (Quercus petraea) and pendunculate oak (Quercus robur).

 American oak can be found all over the eastern United States, while European and pendunculate oak grows throughout Europe (France, Slovenia, Russia and Hungary being the most usual sources).
-Much like grapes, the terroir of the forests where the trees are grown can be as influential to the final wood flavours and characteristics as the type of wood itself.
-For example, wood from the Tronçias forest in central France are very tight-grained and impart less tannin into the wine, while Slavonian oak has a looser grain, giving more tannin; while these tannins are considered too overwhelming for French grape varieties, they can help to soften Italy’s powerful Nebbiolo and Sangiovese.
-For obvious reasons, winemakers are often very particular about from where they source their barrels.
+Much like grapes, the terroirs of the forests where the trees are grown can be as influential to the final wood flavours and characteristics as the type of wood itself and so winemakers are often very particular about from where they source their barrels.

 The Toast of the Town

 As well as the type and source of the wood, winemakers are also very particular about the techniques used in the production of their barrels.
-The wood can be split by either hand or machine depending on the variety (European oak must be hand-cut along the grain to avoid leakage) and then dried either naturally (resulting in less tannic barrels) or in a kiln (giving more tannic wood).
-Arguably the most important stage in production is the toasting, known as ‘chauffe’, whereby the oak is heated to allow it to be bent into shape, this process also degrades the structure of the wood, releasing aromatic compounds.
+While the production process has numerous steps, all of which contribute to the final wood’s flavour, arguably the most important and influential stage is the ‘toasting’ or ‘chauffe’, whereby the oak is heated to allow it to be bent into shape.
+This process also degrades the structure of the wood, releasing aromatic compounds.
 The toast acts as a buffer between the tannin in the wood and the alcohol in the wine; the higher the level of toast, the less tannin is extracted by the alcohol into the wine.

 Light toast: the lowest level with little colour change in the wood.
 Lightly toasted barrels will keep the wines fruity and impart plenty of tannin.